nrwl/nx/docs/angular/api-cypress/executors/cypress.md

 Type: `string`

-Use this to pass directly the address of your distant server address with the port running your application
+The address (with the port) which your application is running on

 ### browser